small-zeng/EVPP/README.md

 3. Open another terminal and start planner service:

+Make sure that the Windows and Ubuntu machines are on the same local network.
+Set the IP address for sending views in the planner to your Windows IP. [line](https://github.com/small-zeng/EVPP/blob/main/plannerServer_Object/core/interface2.py#L26)

 ```bash
 cd plannerServer_Object / plannerServer_Room
 python manage.py runserver 0.0.0.0:6100
 ```

-4. In a web browser, start the planner by entering the link (10.15.198.53 is set according to IP of your host machine):
+4. In a web browser, start the planner by entering the link (10.15.198.53 is set according to IP of your Ubuntu machine):

 ```bash
 http://10.15.198.53:6100/isfinish/?finish=yes